hamadbijarani/AI-Quiz-Maker/README.md

 ## 📜 License

-This project is licensed under the **MIT License** – feel free to use and modify.
+This project is licensed under the **Apache License 2.0** – feel free to use and modify.